-756. Accordingly, still pending implementation would be: (a) delivering to the family members the books and videos from the Universidad de San Carlos on the struggle of Mario Alioto López Sánchez, for the preservation of memory, and (b) the investigation into and sanction of the persons responsible.

-757. On October 4, 2013, the IACHR asked the parties for updated information on the implementation of the other points pending of the agreement.

-758. In relation to delivering the historical information to the family members, the State indicated that even though many initiatives have been taken vis-à-vis the Universidad de San Carlos - and even with the members of Mario Aliota Sánchez López's family - to obtain books and videos that contain historical information about his struggle, neither the University nor the family members have the respective materials.
+- 824. In the Report on Friendly Settlement, the Commission reported that still pending implementation would be: (a) delivering to the family members the books and videos from the Universidad de San Carlos on the struggle of Mario Alioto López Sánchez, for the preservation of memory, and (b) the investigation into and sanction of the persons responsible. - 825.
+On October 4, 2013, the IACHR asked the parties for updated information on the implementation of the other points pending of the agreement. - 826.
+In relation to delivering the historical information to the family members, the State indicated that even though many initiatives have been taken vis-à-vis the Universidad de San Carlos and even with the members of Mario Aliota Sánchez López's family to obtain books and videos that contain historical information about his struggle, neither the University nor the family members have the respective materials.
 Consequently, the State said it was unable to carry out this commitment.
-Regarding the investigation into and punishment of the persons responsible for the events, the State indicated that it has carried out this commitment since, through what is now a firm judgment handed down on July 30, 1997, by the Third Court of Criminal Matters, Drug-trafficking, and Crimes against the Environment, Carlos Venencio Escobar Fernández, responsible for the death of Mario Alioto López Sánchez, was convicted and sentenced to serve time in prison.
+Regarding the investigation into and punishment of the persons responsible for the events, the State indicated that it has carried out this commitment since, through what is now a firm judgment handed down on July 30, 1997, by the Third Court of

+Criminal Matters, Drug-trafficking, and Crimes against the Environment, Carlos Venencio Escobar Fernández, responsible for the death of Mario Alioto López Sánchez, was convicted and sentenced to serve time in prison.
-759. The petitioners indicated that in 2012 and 2013, the State has not taken the actions needed to advance in carrying out the commitments still pending.

-760. In view of the foregoing, the Commission concludes that the State has partially carried out the friendly settlement agreement.
+- 827. The petitioners indicated that in 2012 and 2013, the State has not taken the actions needed to advance in carrying out the commitments still pending. - 828.
+On December 12, 2014, the IACHR requested updated information on compliance with the agreement.
+On January 9, 2015, the State replied by reiterating what it had already asserted in the paragraphs above in the instant report.
+It also requested the IACHR to ask the victim's next-of-kin for information about persons with background information about the Mr. Mario Alioto Lopez Sanchez's struggle, in order to comply with the pending measure to honor the memory of the victim.
+As of the current date, no information has been received from the petitioners. - 829.
+In view of the foregoing, the Commission concludes that the State has partially carried out the friendly settlement agreement.
 Consequently, the Commission will continue to supervise the two points pending: delivering the historical memory to the family members, and investigating and punishing those responsible.